wavefrontHQ/docs/pages/doc/wavefront_release_notes.md

    {% include important.html content="Dashboard performance might suffer if you include obsolete metrics.
 Using the setting for individual charts is recommended."%}

+* **New Sample Data Dashboards**: We have added new sample data dashboards, that allow you to investigate integrations dashboards and charts that contain sample data for our most used integrations.
+For details see: [Get to know our integration dashboards](https://docs.wavefront.com/integrations.html#get-to-know-the-integration-dashboards).

+   {% include note.html content="The Sample Data Dashboards are currently available to some of our customers.
+They will become available to all customers within the next releases."%}

 * **Set Up and Manage the AWS Integration by Using the API**: Learn how you can [use the Wavefront API to set up and manage the AWS integration](integrations_aws_overview_API.html).

 ## 2022-03.x Release Notes